 Paying to place an ad on someone else’s website

 Internet communications placed on another person’s website, digital device, application or advertising platform for a fee are considered "general public political advertising," and are thus "public communications" under the law.
-As such,these payments may result in contributions or expenditures.
+As such, these payments may result in contributions or expenditures.
 Other regulations regarding coordinated communications and disclaimer requirements would also apply.
 Refer to the previous section on public communications for more information.

 Presidential elections are subject to many of the same funding rules as House and Senate campaigns.
-For information on how to support a presidential candidate, see the information on this page regarding contributions and volunteering.
+For information on how to support a presidential candidate, see the information on this page regarding contributions, public communications and volunteering.

 Filing a complaint